Escobita/selenium/selenium-core/selenium-website/src/main/rst/03_selenium_ide.rst

 ..
 Peter: Should "Recorder" be capitalized here?

-The Recorder will automatically insert commands into your script based on your mouse clicks.
+The Recorder will automatically insert commands into your script based on your user actions.
 Typically, this will include:

 * clicking a link - *click* or *clickAndWait* commands
 * entering values - *type* command
 * selecting options from a drop-down listbox - *select* command
-* click checkboxes or radio buttons - *click* command
+* clicking checkboxes or radio buttons - *click* command

-Here's some "gotchas" to be aware of:
+Here are some "gotchas" to be aware of:

 * The *type* command may require clicking on some other area of the web page for it to record.
-* Following a link usually records a *click* commands.
+* Following a link usually records a *click* command.
 You will often need to change this to *clickAndWait* to ensure your script pauses until the new page is completely loaded.
 Otherwise, your script will continue running commands before the page has loaded all its UI elements.
 This will cause unexpected